emilycopp/portfolio/README.md

 ![](emily.jpg)

-I am Graphic Design student at Algonquin College.
-I am interested in learning new things and overcoming challenges so that she can grow as a designer.
-I enjoy illustration and packaging.
+I am an Algonquin College Graphic Design graduate.
+I am interested in learning new things and overcoming challenges so that I can grow as a designer.
+I enjoy illustration, branding and motion graphics

 -**[mail@coppcreative.ca](mailto:emily.copp@bell.net)**
 -[Pinterest](https://www.pinterest.com/emilycopp0113/)